 No matter how long you've been with your honey, it's no secret that Valentine's Day can be stressful.
 Between scoring that coveted restaurant reservation and fighting crowds at the movie theater, going out on Valentine's Day is, well, overrated.
 Instead, stay inside, far away from the February chill, and plan a romantic date night that's more affordable and more memorable than any restaurant dinner.

-Whether you want to channel your inner child and beat your honey at Mario Kart or you're ready to spice things up (in the kitchen, of course!), here are 16 cozy dates where you won't have to leave your abode.
+Whether you want to channel your inner child and beat your beloved at Mario Kart or you're ready to spice things up (in the kitchen, of course!), here are 16 cozy dates where you won't have to leave your abode.

 01 of 16